-The Southeastern Ceremonial Complex was a pan-regional and pan-linguistic religions and trade network set up by the various southeastern native.
+The Southeastern Ceremonial Complex was a pan-regional and pan-linguistic religion and trade network set up by the various southeastern natives.
 Most of the known information regarding the Southeastern Ceremonial Complex actually comes from examining the art left behind including pottery, shell gorgets and cups, stone statuary, repoussé copper plates, and religious maskettes.

-European contact led to the spread of diseases and political strife eventually leading to the collapse of Mississippian society; Taensa peoples.
+European contact led to the spread of diseases and political strife eventually leading to the collapse of Mississippian society; the Taensa people.
 Other tribes descended from the Mississippian peoples include the Caddo, Choctaw, Muscogee, Creek, Wichita, and many other southeastern tribes.

-The great plains have been home to many tribes for thousands of years.
-From about 900-185ce the tribes of Great Plains were semi-nomadic farmers and hunters who cultivated maize and lived in rectangular houses.
+The Great Plains have been home to many tribes for thousands of years.
+From about 900-185ce the tribes of the Great Plains were semi-nomadic farmers and hunters who cultivated maize and lived in rectangular houses.
 The introduction of horses to the Americas by Europeans completely changed the culture of the Great Plains tribes, they could now become fully nomadic following the herds of bison which they hunted on horseback.